c0achmcguirk/ember-cli-cookie/README.md

 ## How does this differ from the original?

-I forked from [achambers/ember-cli-cookie](https://github.com/achambers/ember-cli-cookie) to do one thing: remove the `postInstall` step from the package.json.
+I forked from [achambers/ember-cli-cookie](https://github.com/achambers/ember-cli-cookie) to fix my teamcity builds.
+I:

+  * removed the `postInstall` step from the package.json.
 This was causing my `npm install` step to exit with code 0 on our build server.
+  * Moved the dependency from `jquery-cookie` to `jquery.cookie` which seemed to satisfy bower

 ## Motivation